svpatro/Subnet-Router/README.md

 Transform an Ubuntu Linux Container (LXC) into a Tailscale VPN endpoint with [subnet routing capabilities](https://tailscale.com/kb/1019/subnets).

+## Automation
+Currently a work in progress, however Terraform is used for provisioning the LXC and Ansible is used for configuring the LXC

 ## Getting Started

 Start by installing Git in the Linux Container: